apache/shardingsphere/docs/document/content/faq/_index.en.md

 `sql.show` configuration is provided in ShardingSphere-Proxy and post-1.5.0 version of ShardingSphere-JDBC, enabling the context parsing, rewritten SQL and the routed data source printed to info log. `sql.show` configuration is off in default, and users can turn it on in configurations.

+A Tip: Property `sql.show` has changed to `sql-show` in version 5.x.

 ## 2. Why do some compiling errors appear?

 Answer: